ygidtu/trackplot/docs/interactive.md

 - y_label: the text of y-axis title
 - theme: the theme name
 - strand_choice: the strand to draw on site plot
+- only_customized_junction: only work with bam files, only draw customized junctions

 Returns `Plot`